Joshua Primo: Los Angeles Clippers (2023–2024)

 On September 29, 2023, the NBA suspended Primo for four games without pay on the grounds that he had exposed himself to women.
 Later that day, he signed a two-way contract with the Los Angeles Clippers.
 On November 15, the Clippers converted Primo's two-way contract to a standard contract.
 However, on April 13, 2024, he was waived by the Clippers.

 On October 2, 2024, Primo signed with the Chicago Bulls, but was waived the next day.
 On October 28, he joined the Windy City Bulls, but was waived on December 29 without playing in a game for the team.

+BC Parma (2026–present)

+On September 1, 2026, Primo was signed by BC Parma of the VTB United League.

 National team career

 Primo represented Canada at the 2019 FIBA Under-19 Basketball World Cup in Greece.
 At age 16, he was the youngest player on the team and averaged 4.2 points per game.